 After his unsuccessful challenge for the world title in 2010, his form declined such that by 1 October 2012, Topalov's rating was 2751, his lowest rating since July 2004 and his ranking to number 13 in the world, his lowest ranking since January 1995.
 However his return to form in September and October 2012 (see above) saw him return to the top 10, while his successful campaign in the Zug leg of the 2012-13 Grand Prix series saw him leap back to 4th in the world ratings.

-As of 1 October 2014, Topalov's rating was 2800, thereby remaining Bulgaria's #1 player by a significant margin and moving up to #3 in the world ranking.
-This is both his highest rating and ranking since September 2010;
+As of 1 December 2014, Topalov's rating was 2800, thereby remaining Bulgaria's #1 player by a significant margin.
+He is also #3 in the world ranking;

 <Blitz> 2641 (<#100).